okTurtles/dnschain/README.md

 - It creates the __.dns meta-TLD__.
 Each `.dns` "TLD" belongs to just one DNSChain server: the one you're connected to.
 - It's an HTTP server (and in the future, an HTTPS server)
 - It lets you communicate directly with information in blockchains (read, and maybe even write!) from [JavaScript apps](http://okturtles.com)!
-- At its core, it lets you connect to websites, and chat with your friends, and be safe from eavesdroppers and Big Brother-type entities.
+- At its core, it lets you connect to websites, chat with your friends, and be safe from eavesdroppers and Big Brother-type entities.
 It gives you the gift of **authentication**.

 It's also only about *600 lines of easy to understand CoffeeScript!* This means that even mere mortals can look at the code, and verify for themselves that it is safe to run on their systems.